• Skip to main content

 • While the air fryer is preheating, season tilapia on both sides well with kosher salt, black pepper and garlic powder.

 • Once preheated, lightly spray the air fryer basket.
 Also spray both sides of the fish filet lightly.
-Place tilapia into the air fryer and cook for 4 minutes and flip, cooking for another 3-4 minutes.
-The fish is done when it registers about 145 F internally and is easily flaked by a fork at the thickest part.
+Place tilapia into the air fryer and cook.
+If you’re using fresh fish: cook for 4 minutes and flip, cooking for another 3-4 minutes.
+If you’re using frozen filets then cook for 5 minutes and flip, cooking for another 4-5 minutes.
+The fish is done when it registers about 145 F internally, is firm to the touch, opaque and flakes easily with a fork.

 • While the fish is cooking, mix together melted butter, parmesan, Italian seasoning and a pinch of salt in a small bowl.

 • Remove fish carefully with spatula.
 Drizzle butter mixture over fish and finish with fresh lemon juice if desired.
-Enjoy immediately.
+Enjoy immediately with your favorite sides.

 • To cook multiple filets, make sure they are in a single layer otherwise do in batches.
 This will depend on the size of your air fryer.